Help the pigs

 Heavy snowfall for a short 2 days.
 We are looking forward to spring!

-Visible tumor starting on Elmer the rooster plus his comb color changes indicate cardiac impairment.
+Visible tumor on Elmer the rooster plus his comb color changes indicate cardiac impairment.
 He is in good spirits with his hen girlfriends.

 Many calls for our assist regarding a farm pig in need of a new home.